chijuiwu/Kinect2Kit/README.md

 # Kinect2Kit
 A RESTFul web service for calibrating and tracking with multiple Kinects.
+It also contains a C# client API for developers to call the RESTful API.
 Used by [Gesture Tracker][1].

 ## Applications
 * [Gesture Tracker](https://github.com/cjw-charleswu/GestureTracker)